DiGRA Australia Constitution

 - how the association’s finances are managed (§68–71)

-The requirements and responsibilities of the DiGRA Australia Board are also further established in Victorian legislation: see the Committee and committee members and Secretary explanations provided by Consumer Affairs Victoria.
+For even more information, see the Committee and committee members and Secretary explanations provided by Consumer Affairs Victoria.

 If you have any questions or matters to raise in relation to our Constitution or the way the organisation works, please don’t hesitate to get in touch with either the DiGRA Australia President or Secretary in the first instance.